Protecting Your Rights And Your Driving Privileges

 If you were handed a yellow sheet of paper (AST-60) and told that it could be used as a temporary driver’s license, you have only 10 days to request a hearing to try to prevent driver’s license suspension.
 Even though you haven’t been proven guilty of anything, the state will suspend your driver’s license if you don’t act quickly.

 Your Career and Reputation Could Be in Jeopardy

 For many professionals in Alabama, the worst consequences of a DUI are job loss and damage to reputation.
-We put more than 20 years of experience to work to prevent these.
+We put more than a combined 35 years of experience to work to prevent these.